Minimally Invasive Surgery Fellowship Curriculum

 - The program fosters an environment which promotes new knowledge and evaluation of research findings.

 - Attendance at the annual meeting of the Society of Gastrointestinal Endoscopic Surgeons (SAGES) is expected.

 - The fellow will be required to submit at least two manuscripts for publication in peer reviewed journals.

 There is attending call in general surgery (3 per month) to allow for a different interaction with the residents, expand the teaching capabilities of the fellow, and learn about the business aspects of surgical practice.
 The MIS fellow has the opportunity to take Trauma call but this is not required.
-Moonlighting opportunities exist as long as they do not interfere with the educational experience of the fellow.
+Moonlighting opportunities exist at other Baystate facilities as long as they do not interfere with the educational experience of the fellow.